ibm-cloud-docs/account/catalog-add-private.md

    * Helm charts on Kubernetes and {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} clusters
    * Terraform templates
    * OVA images that are deployed on VMware Solutions Dedicated - vCenter Server
-   * Virtual server images with Terraform deployed on VPC infrastructure
+   * Virtual server images with Terraform deployed on VPC infrastructure or {{site.data.keyword.powerSys_notm}}
    * Operators with a CSV file or Operator bundles with a TGZ file from GitHub repositories that are deployed on Red Hat OpenShift
    * Operator bundles from Red Hat OpenShift registries